microsoft/pxt-calliope/docs/projects/infection.md

 during the incubation time.
 The sickness gets transmitted when two @boardname@ get close to each other.
 After the incubation period, the sad face will appear on the screen.
 After the sickness period, the player will eventually die and a skull will display on the screen.
 Dead players are out of the game.

-Once the game is over, pressing **B** will display which player got infected.
-This can be used to trace back the infection up to patient zero.

 If any player survives the outbreak, the game is won.
 Otherwise try again!

 ### ~ hint